home-assistant/home-assistant.io/source/_integrations/proximity.markdown

 ### Distance

-Distance from the monitored zone in an unit depending on your [Home Assistant Unit System](/docs/configuration/basic) selection.
+For each tracked device or person, the distance from the monitored zone in an unit depending on your [Home Assistant Unit System](/docs/configuration/basic) selection.
+You can use the [Min/Max](/integrations/min_max) integration to determine the nearest and furthest distance.

 ### Direction of travel

-Direction of the closest device or person to the monitored zone.
+For each tracked device or person, the direction of travel to or from the monitored zone.
 Values are:

 - `not_set`
 - `arrived`